 Furthermore, we investigated the model's capacity for multilingual, many-to-one translation by fine-tuning a single model to handle French, Spanish, and German to English translation simultaneously.
-Remarkably, as shown in the final row of Table~\ref{tab:main-results}, this unified model maintains strong and competitive performance across all three language pairs.
-This result underscores the scalability and efficiency of the RosettaSpeech architecture, proving its ability to support multiple translation directions within a single, compact model without significant performance trade-offs.
+As shown in the final row of Table~\ref{tab:main-results}, this unified model maintains competitive performance, particularly improving on French-to-English (+0.6 ASR-BLEU).
+However, we observe a performance degradation for Spanish and German compared to their specialized counterparts.
+We attribute this to \textit{capacity dilution} and \textit{language interference}.
+Given the relatively compact size of the backbone (0.6B parameters), the model faces a bottleneck when simultaneously encoding the distinct acoustic and syntactic features of multiple languages.
+This effect is most pronounced for German, likely due to its greater linguistic distance from the Romance languages (French and Spanish), leading to negative transfer during joint optimization.

 \paragraph{Training Steps and Data Scaling}

 To provide a foundational understanding of RosettaSpeech's behavior, we analyze its performance as a function of training steps and data volume.